Harriet E. Wilson: Marriage and family

 Adams married Thomas Wilson in Milford on October 6, 1851.
 An escaped slave, Wilson had been traveling around New England giving lectures based on his life.
 Although he continued to lecture periodically in churches and town squares, he told Hattie that he had never been a slave and that he had created the story to gain support from abolitionists.

 Wilson abandoned Harriet soon after they married.
 Pregnant and ill, Harriet Wilson was sent to the Hillsborough County, New Hampshire Poor Farm in Goffstown, where her only son, George Mason Wilson, was born.
 His probable birth date was June 15, 1852.
 Soon after George's birth, Wilson reappeared and took the two away from the Poor Farm.
 He returned to sea, where he served as a sailor, and died soon after.

 As a widow, Harriet Wilson returned her son George to the care of the Poor Farm, as she could not make enough money to support them both and provide for his care while she worked.
-However, George died at the age of seven on February 16, 1860 of bilious fever.
+However, George died at the age of seven on February 16, 1860, of bilious fever.

 After that, Wilson moved to Boston, hoping for more work opportunities.
 On September 29, 1870, Wilson married again, to John Gallatin Robinson in Boston.
-An apothecary, he was either a native of Canada born in Sherbrooke, Quebec or of Woodbury, Connecticut.
+An apothecary, he was either a native of Sherbrooke, Quebec or of Woodbury, Connecticut.
 Robinson was of English and German ancestry; he was nearly 18 years younger than Wilson.
-From 1870-1877, they resided at 46 Carver Street, after which they appear to have separated.
+From 1870 to 1877, they resided at 46 Carver Street, after which they appear to have separated.
 After that date, city directories list Wilson and Robinson in separate lodgings in Boston's South End.
 No record has been found of a divorce, but divorces were infrequent at the time.